BeComputer-Scientist/BeComputer-Scientist/README.md

 <summary>🎨 off-screen (click to expand)</summary>
 <br/>

-Also draw, mess with cinematography, and play guitar/flute pretty decently — plus a couple more instruments I'm still bad at.
+Also draw, mess with cinematography, and play guitar/flute pretty decently, plus a couple more instruments I'm still bad at.

 </details>